Stanley V. KleppingerAssociate Professor of Music Theory, Associate Director for Undergraduate Studies

 Stan Kleppinger joined the Glenn Korff School of Music in 2007.
 He holds a Ph.D. and a master's degree in music theory from Indiana University and a bachelor's degree in music education from Drake University.
 Prior to his appointment to the University of Nebraska faculty, he was an assistant professor at Butler University and a visiting assistant professor at Indiana University.

 Dr. Kleppinger's research focuses on pitch-centric music of the twentieth century, and on exploring and clarifying the distinctions among pitch centricity, tonality, and the perceptions of both.
 This interest spun out of his earlier study of Aaron Copland's music, which earned him the Irving Lowens Article Award from the Society for American Music and the Dean's Dissertation Prize from the Jacobs School of Music at Indiana University.
 As part of that work he received a grant from the Hixson-Lied College of Fine and Performing Arts to spend a week at the Library of Congress in Washington, D.C., studying Copland's compositional sketches housed there.

 Dr. Kleppinger's writings have appeared in Theory and Practice, Music Theory Online, twentieth-century music, the Journal of Music Theory Pedagogy, College Music Symposium, Indiana Theory Review, American Music, and the Routledge Companion to Music Theory Pedagogy.
 His research has been featured at national and international conferences of the Society for Music Theory, the United Kingdom's Society for Music Analysis, and the College Music Society, as well as at the Eighth European Music Analysis Conference in Leuven, Belgium.
-Dr. Kleppinger has also spoken about his research at events sponsored by Music Theory Midwest, the Music Theory Society of the Mid-Atlantic, the Rocky Mountain Society for Music Theory, Indiana University, the University of Iowa, Florida State University, City University of New York, the University of Missouri-Kansas City, DePauw University, and the University of Wisconsin.
+Dr. Kleppinger has also spoken about his research at events sponsored by regional music theory societies and by colleges and universities across the United States.